KarenBarsegyan/Modem_Programmer/readme.md

 3. Launch *RPI Imager*, choose recently downloaded sim7600prg.img and SD card.
 You don't have to manage additional settings (in lover right corner) because it will be replaced with sim7600prg.img settings.

+4. Eject SD card and insert it back!!!
+Sometimes RPI Imager blocks SD card after installing, so you have to reboot it

-4. After the end of the process go to sd Rootfs and run rename_rpi.bash with rpi num as argument:
+5. After the end of the process go to sd Rootfs and run rename_rpi.bash with rpi num as argument:

     ``` bash
     cd /media/USERNAME/rootfs
     sudo ./rename_rpi.bash RPI_NUM
     ```

-5. Put SD in RPI and start it!
+6. Put SD in RPI and start it!

 # 2) How to set up **sim7600prg** from source?